KTBC (TV): Early years with CBS

-However, Austin is sandwiched between San Antonio (channels 4, 5, 9, and 12) to the south, Houston (channels 2, 8, 11, and 13) to the east, Waco/Temple/Bryan (channels 3, 6, and 10) to the north, and San Angelo (channels 3 and 8) to the west.
+However, Austin is sandwiched between San Antonio (channels 4, 5, 9, and 12) to the south, Houston (channels 2, 8, 11, and 13) to the east, Waco–Temple–Bryan (channels 3, 6, and 10) to the north, and San Angelo (channels 3 and 8) to the west.
 This created a large doughnut in central Texas where there could be only one VHF license, which became KTBC-TV.
 Additionally, UHF signals usually do not travel very far over long distances or over rugged terrain.
 Even though Austin was large enough on paper to support three full network affiliates as early as the 1950s, the technical limitations made several potential owners skittish about the prospects for UHF in a market that stretched from Mason in the west to La Grange in the east, and also included much of the Hill Country.
-(Of note, while KTBC was the only full-market VHF outlet in Austin, one of the San Antonio-based VHF outlets, PBS member station KLRN also served Austin in the 1960s and 1970s with a signal that covered both markets midway from a transmitter near New Braunfels, Texas until 1979 when the station started to focus on San Antonio exclusively and KLRU was launched to serve Austin.)
+(Of note, while KTBC was the only full-market VHF outlet in Austin, one of the San Antonio-based VHF outlets, PBS member station KLRN also served Austin in the 1960s and 1970s with a signal that covered both markets midway from a transmitter near New Braunfels until 1979 when the station started to focus on San Antonio exclusively and KLRU was launched to serve Austin.)

 As a result, KTBC-TV was the only station in Austin until KHFI-TV (channel 42, now KXAN-TV on channel 36) signed on in February 1965.
 NBC programming continued to be broadcast solely on KTBC-TV for the next 18 months due to contractual obligations.
 Channel 7 became an exclusive CBS affiliate when all of ABC's programming moved to KVUE (channel 24) when that station first signed on in September 1971.

 After Lyndon Johnson became President following the assassination of President John F. Kennedy in 1963, the networks established direct feed lines between KTBC and the various network affiliates in New York City, Dallas and Chicago.
-This facilitated news report relayed while the President was residing either in Austin or at his ranch in Johnson City.
+This facilitated news reports relayed while the President was residing either in Austin or at his ranch in Johnson City.
 News reports were also relayed in the president's Oval Office or in his private study at the White House.
 The Johnsons maintained a penthouse apartment on the fifth floor of the station, which was wired for camera and sound equipment, and used on occasion for local programming on occasions when the Johnsons were away.